JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Building for different targets

 All the artifacts declared in a project may be built for different targets.
-By default they are built only for `host` target i.e. a computer used for building.
+By default they are built only for the `host` target i.e. a computer used for building.
 One may change the default target list using the `konan.targets` project extension:

     konan.targets = [ 'linux', 'android_arm64', 'android_arm32' ]

-One may specify a custom target set for each particular artifact using `targets` parameter of an artifact declaration:
+One may specify a custom target set for each particular artifact using the `targets` parameter of an artifact declaration:

     konan.targets = [ 'linux', 'android_arm64' ]